acrlabs/backuppy/docs/pseudocode.md

 ## Manifest Trace

 ```
-a file object for the unlocked manifest is created in BACKUPPY_SCRATCH
+a file object for the unlocked manifest is created in get_scratch_dir()
 the manifest is loaded from the backup store into the unlocked manifest file
   we create a TemporaryFile locally containing the encrypted manifest
   we decrypt and unpack the TemporaryFile contents into the unlocked manifest file
 sqlite opens the unlocked manifest file
 ... backup runs ...
 if the Manifest has changed, we save the unlocked manifest file into the store
-  we create a new file at BACKUPPY_SCRATCH/manifest.sqlite
+  we create a new file at get_scratch_dir()/manifest.sqlite
-  we compress and encrypt the unlocked manifest file into BACKUPPY_SCRATCH/manifest.sqlite
+  we compress and encrypt the unlocked manifest file into get_scratch_dir()/manifest.sqlite
   the backup_store then atomically saves the locked manifest file into the store
 we remove the unlocked manifest file
 ```